-Because I choose to take the train to a lot of destinations I have to have some extra time to draw instead of having to drive a car.
+I prefer to take the train to all my destinations.
+I think it’s mainly because I have some extra time to draw instead of having to drive a car.
 I draw all sorts of things on these trips, but along the way I managed to create a bulk of sneaky-portrait-ballpoint drawings.
 This ended up at a public exhibition called Stadavondtwee in the old city Hall of Hasselt, organised by Tinne Luyten and Shun Made.

 It started with me being frustrated that I wasn’t able to quickly sketch someone’s face.
 To tackle this I started tracking portraits in a very small sketchbook.
 In the beginning it was quite the struggle but along the way I sensed I was getting it.
 Somehow near the end of making these drawings it managed to get seen by the right people and I was asked to show it at the public exhibition.